supby/skyscanner_test/FOLLOW-UP.md

 4. Probably it is worth to delegate JSON transforming t some external services.
 In that case NodeJS could be used.
 5. Adding Unit tests.
 I love writing tests but somehow it needs to stop doing task :)
 6. Using https://www.npmjs.com/package/ts-node on server side.(if still NodeJS based)
+7. Using some memory cache service on server side.
+(Redis)
+8. Addin some API data validation on server.

 ### Q) Which parts are you most proud of?
 And why?